Chapter 43 BWV 6 Bleib bei uns, denn es will Abend werden

 As so often with Bach, the portrayal is not just the depiction of a physical act; at the same time he drives home the metaphysical idea, in this case that of being dragged down by those sins which the light of the Lord has failed to reach.

 Two other brief points should be noted about this striking movement.
 The rhythmic determination is somewhat mitigated by the flows of descending triplets in the violins which very possibly represent the light of Christ’s word shining over us.
 Secondly, Alfred Dürr (p 280) makes the interesting suggestion that the shape of the strong four-note opening figure (firstly on the violins and later the voice) represents the cross (in which case the message would only be detectable by God and the performing musicians!)

 Nevertheless, it is the case that this motive sounds very similar to that which Bach uses to form the main material for the bass aria Come healing Cross from the St Matthew Passion.
 In the latter example the motive has a pervasive dotted rhythm suggesting Christ staggering under the weight of the cross.
 In C 6 the motive consists of bare quavers.
 Here, however, there is no sense of lurching or unsteady movement; rather the cross is depicted as a powerful, almost magnetic symbol for us to gaze steadfastly upon whilst receiving its redeeming light.

 This aria invests the listener with a sense of holy mightiness.
 There is no room for doubt, hesitation or scepticism in this music as the message is conveyed in all its confidence and certainty.

-This is entirely fitting; our need for Christ to reveal Himself and protect us is clearly a matter for serious contemplation.
+This is entirely fitting; the Christian need for Christ to reveal Himself and provide protection is clearly a matter for serious contemplation.